Paras248/100-days-of-coding-challenge/README.md

 -   Day 26 coding Statement : Write a program to calculate Maximum number of handshakes
 -   Day 27 coding Statement : Write a program to find the double of the given number without using arithmetic operator
 -   Day 28 coding Statement : Write a Program to reverse a string.
+-   Day 29 coding Statement : Write a Program to concatenate a string.